rishik18/3D_task_guidance_and_scene_representation/README.md

 ## Note for using CLIFF demo_fit
 You will need to modify the smplify.py file to use the original ignore list instead of the updated one.

+## Acknowledgements
+Thank you to Dr. Nikhil Krishnaswamy and CSU’s SIGNAL Lab for the data supporting this solution.
 ***

 # CLIFF [ECCV 2022 Oral]